SeanZsya/SeanZsya.github.io/_pages/about.md

 ***I love to make friends. so if you want to say hi, I'll be happy to meet you more!***

+# News
+- *2021.12 - 2024.12*, **Research on key methods of incentive mechanism for federated learning sustainable training.**

+  *Project supported by the Young Scientists Fund of the National Natural Science Foundation of China.*

+  *Responsible for the optimization research of federated learning algorithm based on reinforcement learning.*
+- *2021.09 - 2021.12*, **Data-driven cloud data center intelligent management technology and platform.**

+  *Supported by the National Key Research and Development Program of China.*

+  *Responsible for the optimization of the task graph classification algorithm in the scheduling algorithm.*

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.